rdyro/torch2jax/README.md

 - the current implementation does not support batching, that's on the roadmap
 - the current implementation does not define the VJP rule, in current design, this has to be done in Python

+# Changelog

+- version 0.1.1
+  - bug-fix: functions do not get overwritten, manual fn id parameter replaced with automatic id generation
+  - compilation caching is now better

+- version 0.1.0
+  - first working version of the package

 # Roadmap